 The Licensing Committee have agreed that all drivers should be trained to SVQ level 2 or equivalent by 31st May 2017.

-Two courses have been approved.
+Three courses have been approved.
 One is an SVQ Level 2 and is being organised by Unite the Union.
 This course runs on Tuesday between 10.00am to 12 noon and 6pm to 8pm and is free for all Union members.
-The other is being run by Dundee & Angus College.
+The second is being run by Dundee & Angus College.
 This is a vocational related qualification (VRQ) which meets the knowledge requirements of SVQ level 2 in Road passenger Transport.
 View details of the Dundee & Angus College Course.

 For information on the courses please telephone 01382 834874 (Dundee & Angus College) 01382 227369 (Unite the Union) or 01382 811573 for Taxi Training Dundee (Taxi Office Course).